Browse Exhibits (51 total)

 A Right to Speak and to Hear: Academic Freedom and Free Expression at UNC

-On June 26, 1963 North Carolina's lawmakers approved a bill that came to be known as the Speaker Ban.
-The law forbade Communists and others critical of the United States government from speaking on…
+On June 26, 1963, North Carolina’s lawmakers approved a bill that came to be known as the Speaker Ban.
+The law forbade Communists and others critical of the United States government from speaking on the campuses of North Carolina’s publicly-funded universities and colleges.
+This exhibit examines events that tested the University’s commitment to academic freedom and free expression from the nineteenth century to the present day.

 Tags: